-- 7.1.
+- SP6: The natural environmentSP7: Landscape characterSP15: TranquilitySP17: Local distinctiveness - 7.1.
 Landscape issues should not be addressed as an afterthought to the design of built development but be integral to the overall design.
-Traditional New Forest settlements have responded to the shape and environmental qualities of the landscape, and new development should seek to do the same.
+Traditional New Forest settlements have responded to the shape and environmental gualities of the landscape, and new development should seek to do the same.
 An understanding of the landscape and wildlife present on a site and the impact of development proposals are essential whatever the scale of development.
 Early consultation and seeking pre-application advice from the Authority's Development Control team is highly recommended to help applicants to assess the biodiversity and habitat issues.
-It is also recommended that landscape surveys and analysis are undertaken early in the application process so that the design of development can be effectively adapted to the landscape context.
-Applicants should be mindful that ecological constraints and the related surveys are seasonal; these details need to be provided at the beginning of the application process, as ecology surveys cannot be conditioned as part of a planning approval. - 7.2.
+It is also recommended that landscape character assessments and sensitivity and capacity assessments are undertaken early in the application process.
+Design decisions should be informed by professional ecological input, so that good guality design solutions are delivered and developments positively contribute to the landscape context.
+Applicants should be mindful that ecological constraints and the related surveys are seasonal; these details need to be provided at the beginning of the application process, as ecology surveys cannot be conditioned as part of a planning approval.

+7.2.
 The National Park Authority can attach a landscaping condition to planning permissions for new developments that requests details of: the trees and shrubs to be retained; a specification for new planting; the areas of hardstanding and the materials to be used; boundary treatments; and a method statement for implenting the landscaping scheme, including how future maintainance will be undertaken.